ryantd42/NY-Legislative-Git/2023/S1793C-2023/bill.md

- Introduced  by  Sen. HINCHEY -- read twice and ordered printed, and when printed to be committed to the Committee on  Energy  and  Telecommuni- cations
+ Introduced  by  Sen. HINCHEY -- read twice and ordered printed, and when printed to be committed to the Committee on  Energy  and  Telecommuni- cations  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the executive law, in relation to the design of  uniform standards and conditions relating to the construction and operation of major  renewable  energy facilities and the review of applications for permits to develop such facilities; and  requires  the  office  of renewable  energy  siting to establish or amend rules and regulations pertaining  to renewable energy siting facilities

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Paragraph (c) of subdivision 3 of section 94-c of the exec- utive  law,  as added by section 4 of part JJJ of chapter 58 of the laws of 2020, is amended to read as follows:
   (c) The uniform standards and conditions established pursuant to  this section  shall  be  designed to avoid or minimize, to the maximum extent practicable, any potential  significant  adverse  environmental  impacts AND,  TO  THE  MAXIMUM EXTENT PRACTICABLE, AVOID, MINIMIZE, AND MITIGATE AGRICULTURAL IMPACTS TO ACTIVE AGRICULTURAL LANDS related to the siting, design, construction and operation of a major renewable energy facility.
  Such uniform standards and conditions shall apply to those environmental impacts the office determines are common to each type of major renewable energy facility.
   § 2.
 Paragraphs (e), (f), (g),  (h),  and  (i)  of  subdivision  3  of section  94-c  of  the executive law are relettered paragraphs (f), (g), (h), (i), and (j) and a new paragraph (e) is added to read as follows:
-  (E)  IN  ITS  REVIEW OF AN APPLICATION FOR A PERMIT TO DEVELOP A MAJOR RENEWABLE ENERGY FACILITY, THE OFFICE, IN CONSULTATION WITH THE  DEPART- MENT  OF  AGRICULTURE  AND  MARKETS SHALL ENSURE THAT A CRITICAL MASS OF FARMLAND WITHIN THE DESIGNATED REGION IS NOT THREATENED,  ENSURING  THAT NO  MORE  THAN  FIVE  PERCENT  OF PRIME SOILS WITHIN A REGIONAL ECONOMIC
+  (E) IN ITS REVIEW OF AN APPLICATION FOR A PERMIT TO  DEVELOP  A  MAJOR RENEWABLE  ENERGY FACILITY, THE OFFICE, IN CONSULTATION WITH THE DEPART- MENT OF AGRICULTURE AND MARKETS SHALL ENSURE THAT  A  CRITICAL  MASS  OF FARMLAND  WITHIN  THE DESIGNATED REGION IS NOT THREATENED, ENSURING THAT

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05683-01-3
+  LBD05683-04-3
- S. 1793  2
+ S. 1793--A  2

- DEVELOPMENT COUNCIL REGION SHALL HAVE SOLAR DEVELOPED  AND  ENSURE  THAT SOLAR DEVELOPMENT SHALL NOT GREATLY HINDER THE AMOUNT OF FARMLAND WITHIN NEW YORK STATE AND/OR BE A POTENTIAL THREAT TO NEW YORK'S FOOD SECURITY.
+ NO MORE THAN FIVE PERCENT OF PRIME  SOILS  WITHIN  A  REGIONAL  ECONOMIC DEVELOPMENT  COUNCIL  REGION  SHALL HAVE SOLAR DEVELOPED AND ENSURE THAT SOLAR DEVELOPMENT SHALL NOT GREATLY HINDER THE AMOUNT OF FARMLAND WITHIN NEW YORK STATE AND/OR BE A POTENTIAL THREAT TO NEW YORK'S FOOD SECURITY.
+ TWO  YEARS  AFTER  THE  EFFECTIVE DATE OF THIS PARAGRAPH, THE OFFICE, IN CONJUNCTION WITH THE PUBLIC SERVICE COMMISSION  AND  THE  DEPARTMENT  OF AGRICULTURE AND MARKETS, SHALL REEVALUATE THE EFFICACY OF THIS PARAGRAPH AND PROPOSE RECOMMENDATIONS TO THE LEGISLATURE, INCLUDING BUT NOT LIMIT- ED TO, THE CONSIDERATION OF NEW PERTINENT TECHNOLOGY AND/OR INFORMATION.
   §  3.
 Section  94-c  of  the executive law is amended by adding a new subdivision 9 to read as follows:
   9. RULES AND REGULATIONS.
 THE OFFICE SHALL ESTABLISH AND/OR AMEND THE